jk-slezak/jk-slezak/README.md

 ### Hi there 👋
 My name is Jakub Ślęzak.
 I’m frontend developer.
-- 🔭 I’m currently working on building React apps in containers
+- 🔭 I’m currently working on building frontend for websites.
-- 🌱 I’m currently learning Docker, how containers work and Vite.
+- 🌱 I’m currently learning PHP, Symfony framework and Docker.
-- 🤔 I`m planning in the near future to learn Symfony and refresh my knowledge of PHP.
+- 🤔 I`m planning in the near future to build fullstack aplication with Symfony and React.
+- 💬 Ask me about fronendt or backend.
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jakub-ślęzak-542721269/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jakub-ślęzak-542721269/).
+- ⚡ Fun fact: As a kid I wanted to become a hacker.

 <!--
 **jk-slezak/jk-slezak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.